sorainnosia/huggingfacedownloader/README.md

 Downloader support download of HuggingFace `datasets` and `spaces` other than the default `models`, to override use `-t datasets` for datasets and `-t spaces` for spaces.

-Downloader support resume by default (if URL support it), and download will be resume on top of completed chunks, to make it better if you are intending to resume use `-p 100MB` option to slice file based on a fix resumable size.
+Downloader support resume by default (if URL support it), and download will be resume on top of completed chunks, to make it better if you are intending to resume use `-p 100MB` option to slice file based on a fix resumable size, you need to use this argument again during re-run in order to resume.

 ## Example
 Download `models` `moonshotai/Kimi-K2-Instruct` with `4` files parallel at a time (default 7 chunks)